kvasdopil/ui-gen/docs/MEMORY.md

 - **Decision**: No auto-selection or auto-centering when creating screens
 - **Reason**: Prevents viewport disruption when creating multiple screens quickly
 - **Z-Index**: Newer screens appear above older ones; selected screens always on top
+- **Two-Click Behavior**: First click on empty space deselects current screen, second click (when no screen selected) shows new screen form
+- **Implementation**: Track `hadSelectedScreen` in `handleMouseDown` to determine if popup should appear
 - **Location**: `src/app/page.tsx`

+### 10. Draggable Screens

+- **Decision**: Allow unselected screens to be dragged for repositioning
+- **Reason**: Enables spatial organization of screens without requiring selection
+- **Implementation**:
+  - Track `draggedScreenId` and `isDraggingScreen` state to distinguish between click and drag
+  - Only mark as dragging after mouse moves >5px to allow clicks to select
+  - Prevent viewport panning as soon as `draggedScreenId` is set (even before 5px threshold)
+  - Update screen position in content coordinates, accounting for viewport scale
+  - Selected screens remain non-draggable to allow interaction with their content
+  - Deselect current screen when starting to drag another screen
+  - Prevent selection if user dragged (not just clicked)
+- **Location**: `src/app/page.tsx`

+### 11. Camera Position Persistence

+- **Decision**: Persist viewport transform (position and zoom) to IndexedDB
+- **Reason**: Users expect to continue from where they left off when reloading the page
+- **Implementation**:
+  - Added `ViewportTransform` type with `x`, `y`, `scale` properties
+  - Added `viewportTransform` object store to IndexedDB schema
+  - Save viewport transform with 500ms debounce to avoid excessive writes during panning/zooming
+  - Load viewport transform on mount alongside screens
+  - Track `isLoadingViewport` state to prevent saving during initial load
+- **Location**: `src/lib/storage.ts`, `src/app/page.tsx`

+### 12. Conversation Point Management

+- **Decision**: Replace incomplete conversation points instead of duplicating them, and show prompts immediately in history
+- **Reason**:
+  - Prevents duplicate prompts in history when creating new screens
+  - Provides better UX by showing modification prompts immediately while generation is in progress
+- **Implementation**:
+  - When creating new screen: initial incomplete point is replaced with completed point after generation
+  - When sending modification: add incomplete point immediately to history, replace with completed point when generation finishes
+  - If generation fails: remove the incomplete point to keep history clean
+  - Check if last point matches prompt and is incomplete before replacing (prevents duplicates)
+- **Location**: `src/components/Screen.tsx`

 ## Environment Variables